GrahamHewett/kodiriResourceLinks/README.md

 Navigate to a folder on your machine where you want to clone the project to E.g. /User/projects
 `git clone <ssh link to your forked repo>`
 clones your fork  so you have a local copy on your machine to work on.
+You will need to run `npm i` to install all necessary dependencies.
-For additional details see https://help.github.com/en/articles/fork-a-repo
+Please check package-lock.json is added to your .gitignore file For additional details see https://help.github.com/en/articles/fork-a-repo

 ### How to keep your personal/local repository in sync with the original project hosted on github